 The Greatest Summer Ever: Mark Clark

-Each week through the 26 weeks of the 2012 regular season, DTTWLN will profile and break down the roster of arguably the most exciting sports team that Cleveland has ever seen; the 1995 Cleveland Indians.
+For the next 26 days, DTTWLN will profile and break down the roster of arguably the most exciting sports team that Cleveland has ever seen; the 1995 Cleveland Indians.
 The ’95 Tribe won 100 games in a strike-shortened 144 game schedule, won their first Central Division title and made the playoffs and World Series for the first time since 1954.
 Six players made the American League All-Star team, eight players batted .300 or better, and the pitching staff had the lowest ERA in the American League.
 The players have been ranked from the most important to the Tribe’s success to the 26th.
-This week breaks down #25 Mark Clark.
+Today breaks down #25 Mark Clark.

 In a season of breakout stars like Manny Ramirez, Jim Thome and Jose Mesa, somebody on the 1995 Cleveland Indians had to be a bit of a disappoint and underachieve.
 That player was starting pitcher Mark Clark.